MicrosoftDocs/dynamics-365-fraud-protection/content/new-ap-schema.md

 ---
 author: v-davido
-description: This topic outlines the schemas that are used in account protection ms.author: kelsiefu ms.service: fraud-protection ms.date: 02/24/2020
+description: This topic outlines the schemas that are used in account protection. ms.author: kelsiefu ms.service: fraud-protection ms.date: 02/24/2020